Cemguish/azure-network-protocols/README.md

 </p>

 <h1>Deploying and Managing Active Directory in Azure with PowerShell & Group Policy</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+Demonstration on how to implement Active Directory within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>